BCDevOps/devops-platform-workshops/workshop-material/slides/developer_operations/content/07_application_day2_operations/index.md

 - Events can be viewed
     - From the CLI or Web Console
     - At the project level, or the object (ie. pod) level
+    - Default is to expire after 2 hours
 - Provides valuable troubleshooting detail if not related to specific container issues
     - Storage / configMap mount issues
     - Scheduling issues